By Tech Powered Dad | January 11, 2011

 After recently taking a look at HP’s top of the line calculator (see my HP 50g review), I am now turning my attention to reviewing their entry level models.
-The HP 39gs and HP 40gs can often be found on Ebay for about $50 (sometimes less), making them an affordable alternative to the Texas Instruments lineup of calculators.
+The HP 39gs and HP 40gs are an affordable alternative to the Texas Instruments lineup of calculators.

 Who are the HP 39gs and HP 40gs designed for?